Apache Warpath Invitational Concept of Operations

 Half the groups will take the East route and half the West route.
 They will use GPS and maps to navigate from stage to stage until they reach the bivouac site, with an estimated 6-8 stages on each route.
 Stages will mainly involve rifles and some pistols.
 Navigation markers will have codes to confirm location and stage details.
 Groups will move through stages without wait times and cannot linger on stages.

 Once at the bivouac site, daytime activities end.
 Set up your area and relax until dark.
 After dark, there will be 4 night stages, mostly with pistols and some rifles, all close to the bivouac site, so no more rucking is needed.
-Night stages will be cleared the morning of day two.

 Drop cards at the designated area, then groups will use vehicles to collect targets, posts, stands, markers, and brass.
 Many hands will make the work easier and help the setup crew, who spent many hours preparing.

 Daytime stages will mainly involve rifles and some pistols, while nighttime stages will focus mostly on pistols with a few rifles.
 There will be lighting for targets more than 50 yards away.
-Don't mix gun belts with rucksacks; make sure to leave space inside your ruck.

-EQUIPMENT: TBD
+EQUIPMENT:

-SAFETY ISSUES: TBD
+SAFETY ISSUES:

-ADMINISTRATIVE: TBD
+ADMINISTRATIVE:

 Next